MoritzBrueckner/aura/readme.md

   // Plays the sound `mySound` without repeat on the predefined fx channel Aura.play(mySound, false, Aura.mixChannels["fx"]);

+  // You can also stream sounds directly from disk.
+Whether a sound can be
+  // streamed highly depends on the target and whether the sound is compressed
+  // or not.
+Please consult the Kha sources if in doubt.
+  Aura.stream(mySound, false, Aura.mixChannels["music"]);
   ```

 - Create a `MixerChannel` to control a group of sounds: